krishpatrick/aws_eks_ha_demo/README.md

 EKS infra setup - Terrform/Helm steps

 Steps - Overview
+* Before we proceed
+    1. awscli
+    2. go
+    3. Terraform
+    4. kubectl
+    5. helm
+    6. eksctl - In case if you want to configure something quickly or use it as a fall back for non working steps.

-* Create VPC Using Terraform
+* Create VPC, IGW, NAT, Subnets, routes and EKS Using Terraform
 * Create AWS EKS Fargate Using Terraform
 * Update CoreDNS to run on AWS Fargate Using Terraform
 * Deploy Nginx sample App to AWS Fargate Using Helm